 More vegan desserts to try

-For another tasty, nutritious, must-try vegan dessert recipe, check out this chocolate cake made with black beans.
-It’s easy to make and intensely chocolaty.
+- For another tasty, nutritious, must-try vegan dessert recipe, check out this chocolate cake made with black beans.

-This banana bread made with buckwheat flour is hearty, filling, and nutritious.
+- This buckwheat banana bread is hearty, filling, and nutritious.

 Peanut Butter Banana Blondies (Vegan & Gluten-Free)

 - 4 large ripe bananas